starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/user_auth.rst

-.. proofedDate:: null
+.. proofedDate null

-.. comment:: Restructure not needed -- but toc will assist users
+.. comment Restructure not needed -- but toc will assist users

 .. _user_authentication: